Help Us Stop the Atlantic Coast Pipeline

 Turn LEFT into parking lot.

 The same as above except I-40 East, Exit 193A

-Saturday, May 6: Conrad Road Adopt-a-Highway Service Outing
+Saturday, September 16: Conrad Road Adopt-a-Highway Service Outing

 Please join us in our quarterly community service event on Conrad Road in Lewisville, picking up trash, recyclables, and other "interesting" things.
 It's rewarding to see a clean road at the completion of our task and great fun to talk to others while we work.
 Safety vests, gloves, trash bags and pick up sticks will be provided.
 Wear grubbies and footwear to keep your feet dry.
 The pickup takes about 2 hours.

 Contact Joel Wooten for details and meet up location before 9:00pm at 336-466-1314 or email firstname.lastname@example.org.
 The Sierra Club requires all outings participants to sign a standard waiver.